ZZZZZYYYYYYun/Final_Project/README.md

 2. Profit = Profit Per Person – Rental Fee

-The process for a customer in a restaurant is decided as: wait in line(optional), order, decide to go or in restaurant, eating time (if eat in restaurant) Under this situation, we decide these factors: the time of waiting in line, the time customers stay, the total tables (depend on the size of the restaurant), the total number in the restaurant, customers per minutes during specific period (noon, evening).
+The process for a customer in a restaurant is decided as:
+Wait in line(optional), order, decide to go or in restaurant, eating time (if dining at the restaurant).
+Under this situation, we decide these factors:
+(1) Wait time,
+(2) Dining time,
+(3) Total number of tables in the resturant(depends on the size of the restaurant), (4) Total number of resturants,
+(5) Number of customers per minute during specific period (noon, evening).
 These factors will determine the profit together.

 ## Simulation's variables of uncertainty
-We assumed we had two options for the restaurant.
-The location will cause two different pseuda-random variables, one is the total number of customers and the other one is profit we get from every customer.
+We assume we have two options for the restaurant.
+The location will cause two different pseudo-random variables, one is the total number of customers and the other one is profit we get from every customer.
 The third variable we get is dinning time for every customer.

 * Total number of customers: For this variable, we built a function as generator to get how many customers we will have and how they distribution.
-We set the open time from 11:00AM to 2:00PM, for every minute, the max customers is 5, min customers is 0, and the mostly customers is 2.
-Base on the PERT distribution, we can get a serial array to get how many customers we supports to have during this time.
-We distributed the customers as a PERT distribution from 11:00 AM to 2:00PM and the most customers will happen on 12:00PM.
+We set the open time from 11:00AM to 2:00PM, for every minute, the max customers is 5, min customers is 0, and on most occasions customer count is 2.
+Base on the PERT distribution, we can get a serial array to get how many customers the resturant could accomodate during this time.
+We distributed the customers as a PERT distribution from 11:00 AM to 2:00PM and the most customers visit at 12:00PM.

 * Dining time: This variable is used to check if the restaurant table is avaiable.
-We set the range is from 0 to 40, less than 3 means the customer come for picking up.
+We set the range as 0 to 40, less than 3 means the customer come for picking up.
 They won't use the table.
-We set highest frequency time is 15.
+We set highest frequency time as 15.
 So this will be another PERT distribution.

-* Profit: this variable is for each customer.
+* Profit: This variable is for each customer.
 We assume it's a normal distribution, while the min value is 1 and max value is 4.

 ## Hypothesis or hypotheses before running the simulation:
 1. We assume that the two places we choose are different between weekdays and weekends.
 This hypothesis will make these two places typical.